-In this first part of the jazz rhythm solfege series I want to talk about the syllable/words that I like to use and why (with a few examples).
+In this first part of the jazz rhythm solfege series let’s talk about the syllable/words that I like to use and why (with a few examples).
 The next part will be some more in-depth examples that I hope will help you and your students.

-This is a rhythmic solfege to help give a musician a greater sense of rhythmic time, phrasing and articulation.
-So the syllables/words below aren’t assigned to a specific pitch like it is in the standard solfege system (i.e. Do, Re, Mi, Fa, etc).
+Rhythmic solfege helps give a musician a greater sense of rhythmic time, phrasing and articulation.
+The syllables/words below aren’t assigned to a specific pitch like it is in the standard solfege system (i.e. Do, Re, Mi, Fa, etc).
 Again, this is the way I like to use and present it.
 If you have a way that works for you and your students…great!
 Please feel free to comment and share!
 Below are the basic rules:

 - Anything that lasts longer then a quarter note is assigned a Doo or Dah.
 The majority of students I come across can count and feel whole notes and half-notes quite well.